mikrono/tModLoaderWiki_kr_ko/ModTile.md

 Allows you to make something happen when the mouse hovers over this tile.
 Useful for showing item icons or text on the mouse.

+### public virtual void MouseOverFar(int i, int j)

+Allows you to make something happen when the mouse hovers over this tile, even when the player is far away.
+Useful for showing what's written on signs, etc.

 ### public virtual bool AutoSelect(int i, int j, Item item)

 Allows you to determine whether the given item can become selected when the cursor is hovering over this tile and the auto selection hotkey is pressed.